 The Recommendation contains the operational procedures for digital selective-calling (DSC) equipment whose technical characteristics are given in Recommendation ITU-R M.493.
-The Recommendation contains five annexes.
+The Recommendation contains six annexes.
 In Annexes 1 and 2 the provisions and procedures are described for distress, urgency and safety calls and for routine calls, respectively.
-In Annexes 3 and 4 the operational procedures for ships and for coast stations are described and Annex 5 lists the frequencies to be used for DSC.
+In Annexes 3, 4 and 5 the operational procedures for ships, for coast stations and Man overboard devices are described and Annex 6 lists the frequencies to be used for DSC.